-- 3.1b In the case of a civil servant whose continuous service includes service in one or more designated appointments, the benefits referred to in rule 3.1 above will be calculated separately in respect of each of the following periods of service: - (i) any period of service before a designated appointment; - (ii) any period of service under a designated appointment; and - (iii) any period of service after a designated appointment, and subject to rule 3.1c, the civil servant will receive the aggregate of the benefits so calculated.
+- 3.1b In the case of a civil servant whose continuous service includes service in one or more designated appointments, the benefits referred to in rule 3.1 above will be calculated separately in respect of each of the following periods of service: - (i) any period of service before a designated appointment; - (ii) any period of service under a designated appointment; and and subject to rule 3.1c, the civil servant will receive the aggregate of the benefits so calculated.
 Without prejudice to the requirements of the social security legislation the benefits calculated in respect of each period shall be treated as though they comprised a separate pension for that period and references to "pension", "pensionable earnings" and "reckonable service" shall be construed accordingly where it is necessary to do so to give effect to the calculation of benefits under this rule.